austinmadert-galvanize/dsi-capstone/final_proposal.md

 ## How will this be presented?

 I plan to create a slide presentation.

-The project will produce several graphs and it doesn't necessarily make sense to turn this into a tool or a web application.
-That said, my stretch goal is to perhaps leverage geospatial data from Open City Model to create rich visuals.
+A stretch goal is to perhaps leverage geospatial data from Open City Model to create rich visuals.

+An additional stretch goal would be to create a web application that would allow a user to interactively change their target budget and number of tenants to readjust the output top properties.

 ## Data Sources

 I will be leveraging multiple sources of data for this project.
 I will use community data from the US census Bureau PUMS (Public Use Microdata Sample) datasets.
 The 2008-2010 PUMS represents in the ballpark of 10 GB of data.

-I will use Zillow data and sources from local government to collect housing prices to use to estimate strong properties.
+I will use Zillow data and sources from local government to collect housing prices to use to identify properties.

 As a stretch goal, I will leverage the Open City Model project's 3D geospatial datasets to create rich visuals.